I'm working on a quick-start guide. For now, here's an FAQ.

 and assembly process.
 They are all one-of-a-kind.
 You can use

-metal polish on the surface if you'd like to get a more polished look.
+a metal polish on the surface if you'd like to get a more polished look.
 I've

 recently started using a metal polish on the circuitboards before I ship them.